Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 - We build the frontend using React.
 The [most loved web framework](https://insights.stackoverflow.com/survey/2019#technology-_-most-loved-dreaded-and-wanted-web-frameworks)
 - We use .Net core that developers [love the most](https://insights.stackoverflow.com/survey/2019#technology-_-most-loved-dreaded-and-wanted-other-frameworks-libraries-and-tools)
 - We use Linux Docker containers in Kubernetes.
 [The 3 most loved platforms](https://insights.stackoverflow.com/survey/2019#technology-_-most-loved-dreaded-and-wanted-platforms)
-- We use Visual Studio Code and Visual Studio.
-The [two most loved development environments](https://insights.stackoverflow.com/survey/2019#technology-_-most-popular-development-environments)
+- We use Visual Studio Code.
+The [most loved development environment](https://insights.stackoverflow.com/survey/2019#technology-_-most-popular-development-environments)

 ## Favor standards over custom